What is a Virtual Knowledge Graph (OBDA), and what are its Applications for Business?

 This is precisely why a virtual knowledge graph is a powerful approach for exploring data distributed across many heterogeneous data sources.

-And it is particularly efficient when you need to integrate huge amounts of data, such as sensor data, or feed a Digital Twin with data.
+It is also particularly efficient when integrating huge amounts of data, such as sensor data, or feed a Digital Twin with data.

-It lets you get the answers to questions like: “What is the average price range for all hotels near warm lakes in my vicinity.”
+It lets you find the answers to questions like: “What is the average price range for all hotels near warm lakes in my vicinity?”

-“give me time series data about water pressure from sensors installed on turbines of the generation 2003 from a certain manufacturer.”
+“Give me time series data about water pressure from sensors installed on generation 2003 turbines from a certain manufacturer.”

-Industry 4.0: A virtual knowledge graph can be used to integrate data from sensors and other sources to create a digital twin of physical entities such as machines.
-This enables companies to simulate and optimize their processes based on real-time data, reducing the time and cost of production.
+Industry 4.0: A virtual knowledge graph can be used to integrate data from sensors and other sources to create digital twins of physical entities such as machines.
+This allows companies to simulate and optimize their processes using real-time data, thereby reducing production time and cost.

-Healthcare: A virtual knowledge graph can be used to integrate patient information from different systems, such as electronic health records, medical imaging systems, and clinical decision support systems.
+Healthcare: Virtual knowledge graphs can be used to integrate patient information from different systems, such as electronic health records, medical imaging systems, and clinical decision support systems.
 This enables doctors to have a more comprehensive view of patient history and make more informed decisions about treatment.

 How does it work?

-Now let’s jump to the more technical side.
+Now let’s jump to the technical side of things.

-In the real world, users access the information they need through predefined SQL queries to the data sources.
+In the real world, users access the information they need by using predefined SQL queries on the data sources.

 So why do I need VKGs, you might ask?

-If users have new information needs that have not been foreseen, they will need new SQL queries.
-For complex data scenarios, these queries have to be prepared by skilled engineers and that usually take time, sometimes up to weeks or months, before being ready.
+If users have new information needs that were not anticipated, they will need new SQL queries.
+FFor complex data scenarios, skilled engineers must prepare these queries, which usually takes time—sometimes weeks or months.

 The problem is that the data engineer has to face all the diversity of the data source models and know them and their contexts very well.